chesslab/chess-server/docs/randomizer.md

 ## `turn`

-The color to move in the starting position, as per these options.
+The color as per these options.

-- `w` for white to move.
+- `w` for the white pieces.
-- `b` for black to move.
+- `b` for the black pieces.

 ## `items`

-The piece composition string for both colors (excluding the king), as per these options for each color (`w` and `b`).
+The piece composition string as per these options.

 - `P` Pawn
 - `Q` Queen